berkeley-cs61as/markdown-courseware/textbook/chapter13 4 - Data Abstraction and Sequences/section07 Homework 4.md

 [SICP Ex.
 2.18](http://mitpress.mit.edu/sicp/full-text/book/book-Z-H-15.html#%_thm_2.18); this should take some thought, and you should make sure you get it right, but don't get stuck on it for a whole hour.
 Note: Your solution should reverse lists, not sentences!
 That is, you should be using `cons`, `car`, and `cdr`, not `first`, `sentence`, etc.

-## Submit Your Homeowrk
+## Submit Your Homework!

-Here are [instructions](http://berkeley-cs61as.github.io/textbook/homework-1.html#sub9) if you need a reminder.
+For instructions, see [this guide](../submit.html).
+It covers basic terminal commands and assignment submission.

+If you have any trouble submitting, do not hesitate to ask a TA!